PATIENT CARE, QUALITY AND SAFETY

 - Follow instructions for the use of home medical equipment and supplies.

-- Report anything unusual to your doctor.
+- Report anything unusual to your care team.

 Source: National Patient Safety Foundation® (NPSF)

 It’s OK to Ask: Ask Me 3

 - Why do I need to do it?

 - How will I know if I need further help?
 What do I watch for or monitor?

 Quality/Risk Management professionals monitor the use of hospital resources to assure that patient needs are met in a high-quality manner.
 They ensure a safe environment and provide opportunities for patients to express opinions about the quality of care they receive.
 Our Quality/Risk Management team helps us give each patient the best possible health care.